Registering Cloudera Hybrid Environments

 • Existing proxy configuration

-You need to open all the required ports if you would like to use your existing security groups.
+You must open all the required ports if you want to use your existing security groups.

-For more information, refer to Setting up a proxy server.
+For more information, see Setting up a proxy server.

 Security Access Settings